Zefk/Solarus-ARPG-Game-Development-Book_2/Solarus ARPG Game Development Book.md

 |Bouncers| A object that makes the player jump higher when it is jumped on.
 |Speed Objects| Objects that change speed on impact.|
 |Floating Objects| They are floating objects in the air.
 |Growing Objects| This object grows when something is planted.
-Normally a seed that grows a giant. plant, so the player can climb or walk up it.
+Normally a seed that grows a giant plant.
+That way the player can climb or walk up it.
 |Falling Tile Breaker|Giant falling objects or NPC that break tiles.|
 |Locked Doors| The player needs to find the key to unlock the door.
 |Blockades| Objects that slow down the player.
 For example, spikes along a path.
 The player would need to jump carefully onto something to avoid damage.